16 Things Travel Taught us in 2016

 (14) Popsicles taste better at the cabin

 We stayed at four different cabins this summer.
-We were exploring the idea of purchasing a vacation property, so we spent the summer visiting a number of different locations.
+We are exploring the idea of purchasing a vacation property, so we spent the summer visiting a number of different locations.

-(15) The window seat is a good idea
+(15) The window seat is always a good idea

 I’m typically an aisle person because I like to get up and walk around on flights.
 I’m glad we had the full row on our return flight from Dublin to Vancouver because we got quite the show from our window seat.